+English 102-2.
 Grammar, Composition, and Literature.
-3 sem.
-English 101-2. hrs.; 7-9:40 p.m.; room C107; Mr. Kitchin.
+3 sem. hrs.; 7-9:40 p.m.; room C208; Mrs. Hubbard.
 This course is designed for the student who has had no more than the usual training in grammar, composition and literature.
-The course includes a review of central principles of grammar and rhetoric; the writing of themes and a research paper; the reading and discussion of literary types: expository prose, the short story, the novel, the drama and poetry.
-A Minimum Essentials Test covering grammar, sentence structure, capitalization, and spelling will be administered prior to admission to English 101.
-Students who do not meet an acceptable standard on this test will be required to take an alternate form of the same test at the conclusion of English 101.
-(See Testing for English 101 under heading of Registration on page 13).
+The course includes a review of central principles of grammar and rhetoric; the writing of themes and a research paper; the reading and discussion of literary types; expository prose, the short story, the novel, the drama and poetry.

 Mathematics 001.
 Intermediate Algebra.
-No credit; 7-9:40 p.m.; room S213; Mr. Leonard.
+No credit; 7-9:40 p.m.; room S209; Mr. Leonard.
 Review of intermediate algebra, starting with fundamental operations and going through linear equations, systems of linear equations, exponents and radicals, quadratic equations and trigonometric functions.
 Tuition-\$42.00.